 Treatment intensity should match disease aggressiveness.
 Over-treatment of low-risk disease causes harm without benefit.

-For low-risk disease, active surveillance and definitive treatment are both NCCN-recommended.
+For low-risk disease, active surveillance and definitive treatment are both guideline-recommended.
 The choice depends on the patient's life situation, risk tolerance, and values — not just the biology.

 Frequently Asked Questions